dthonon/Client_API_VN/README.rst

 - site, as defined in YAML site section
 - id_universal of the sighting to modify
-- path to the attribute to modify, in JSONPath syntax
+- path to the attribute to modify, in JSONPath syntax, unused if operation is delete_observation
 - operation:
   - replace: add if not present or update a sighting attribute
+  - delete_attribute: to keep the observation and remove the attribute with the given path
+  - delete_observation, to remove completely the observation
-- value: new value inserted or updated
+- value: if operation is replace, new value inserted or updated

 Note: each operation is logged in hidden_comment, as a JSON message.
 It is not possible to replace hidden_comment, as logging is appended.